PDF417/pdf417-android/README.md

 	![Run PDF417 demo](img/12-install.png)

-## How to integrate Pdf417MobiSdk into your project
+### How to integrate Pdf417MobiSdk into your project using Eclipse

 1. Pdf417MobiSdk is an Android Library project with classes, resources and everything required to function properly.
 Simply place the project into your workspace and reference it from your application project.